Leaders Should Walk the Talk on Work-Life Balance

 A close look at the nature of leadership in India today surprises everybody that the decisiveness and passion demonstrated by leaders is unique not only in the business but in the political world.
 Monarchy has become a thing of the past.
 Today an Indian leader understands the dynamics of human behavior in particular situations and does not hesitate to become …

-Team IIBP Anveshan, Issue 11, Volume 2
+Team IIBP Anveshan, Emotional Intelligence, General Psychology, Issue 16, Mental Health, Volume 2

-Team IIBP Anveshan, Issue 11, Volume 2
+Team IIBP Anveshan, Emotional Intelligence, General Psychology, Issue 16, Mental Health, Volume 2